• Share this on:

 • Read more about the legal protection of computer programs on the European Commission’s website.

 • Check the exact regulations in your target market.
-All EU Member States have implemented the directive into national legislation.
+All EU member states have implemented the directive into national legislation.
 Although they are generally the same, there could be minor differences.

 • Pay attention to copyright and infringement (the act of breaking or disobeying the contract) clauses in the contracts you sign with European buyers.

-General Data Protection Regulation
+General Data Protection Regulation (GDPR)

-Under the GDPR, any company or individual that processes data is responsible for its protection.
-Examples of protected personal data are names, email addresses, bank details, social media content, photos and IP addresses.
+Under the GDPR, any company or individual that processes data is responsible for the protection of this data.
+While not all big data projects concern personal data, many of them do.
+Data includes the following: names, email addresses, bank details, social media content, photos, and IP addresses.
+As the personal data aspect in big data development is expected to grow, complying with the GDPR is very relevant for you.

-ePrivacy Directive
+ePrivacy Regulation

 Security

 ISO 27001 is an internationally recognised standard that provides requirements for an information security management system.
 Companies can become ISO 27001 certified if they comply with the standard.
 ISO 27002 is a supporting document to ISO 27001 that gives guidance and advice on the implementation of information security controls.
 Other supporting guideline documents are ISO 27003 and ISO 27004.
-ISO 27701:2019 is a certifiable privacy extension of ISO 27001, supporting the GDPR.

 Tips: